 3. Baking Soda

-If you ever paid attention to the ingredients used in some commercial toothpastes, you must have noticed that baking soda is an active ingredient in many of them.
+If you ever paid attention to the ingredients used in some commercial toothpaste, you must have noticed that baking soda is an active ingredient in many of them.
 This is because of its natural whitening properties.

 Baking soda is a mild abrasive that removes stains from your teeth.
 In addition, it creates an alkaline environment in your mouth that prevents the bacteria from growing.

 To use baking soda as a remedy, you must add one teaspoon of it to two teaspoons of water and make a paste.
 Brush your teeth with this paste.
-Over a course of a few weeks’ usage, you will begin to notice whiter teeth.
+Over a course of a few weeks’ usages, you will begin to notice whiter teeth.

 4. Hydrogen Peroxide

-The safety of this remedy however, is a big concern.
+The safety of this remedy, however, is a big concern.
 If used in quantities larger than required, it can cause irritation in gums, tooth sensitivity and also erode your enamel.

 Another way to use hydrogen peroxide is by combining two teaspoons of it with a teaspoon of baking powder and making a paste.
 Gently brush your teeth with this paste regularly.
 Your teeth will show significant improvement not just in color, but also their health.
 However, limit the use of this paste to only a few times a week.
 Excessive and daily use of this remedy could cause undesired side effects.

 It has been used as a disinfectant for centuries.
 Owing to its anti-bacterial properties, it is known to kill bacteria, and hence prevent the formation of plaque in your teeth.
 Therefore, it is a good remedy for maintaining your oral hygiene.